sebastianmontero/farms-sdk/README.md

 - `rewardToTopUpDurationDays` - works with `rewardToTopUp` and is used to calculated the reqiured RPS for the given topUp -> will update the rewardCurve *only if* it's a signle value curve and it's not modified by you.

 3. Update everything by running:
-`npx ts-node farms-sdk/src/client.ts upsert-all-farm-configs --target-path configs/latest --priority-fee-multiplier 50000 --mode print` - to only see the diff of your changes
+`yarn cli upsert-all-farm-configs --target-path configs/latest --priority-fee-multiplier 50000 --mode print` - to only see the diff of your changes
-`npx ts-node farms-sdk/src/client.ts upsert-all-farm-configs --target-path configs/latest --priority-fee-multiplier 50000 --mode simulate` - to only see the transaction simulation of your changes
+`yarn cli upsert-all-farm-configs --target-path configs/latest --priority-fee-multiplier 50000 --mode simulate` - to only see the transaction simulation of your changes
-`npx ts-node farms-sdk/src/client.ts upsert-all-farm-configs --target-path configs/latest --priority-fee-multiplier 50000 --mode execute/multisig` - to either execute or get the bs58 txns for multisig
+`yarn cli upsert-all-farm-configs --target-path configs/latest --priority-fee-multiplier 50000 --mode execute/multisig` - to either execute or get the bs58 txns for multisig

 ### How to change a farm admin